 After the home loss to Ole Miss, and tumbling down to No. 12 in the polls, Florida went on an epic run that might never be topped again.

-Florida beat No. 4 LSU Tigers by 30 points, the No. 8 Georgia Bulldogs by 39, the No. 24 South Carolina Gamecocks by 50, the No. 23 Florida State Seminoles by 30, and they knocked off the No. 1 Alabama Crimson Tide in the SEC Championship game 31-20.
+Florida beat the No. 4 LSU Tigers by 30 points, the No. 8 Georgia Bulldogs by 39, the No. 24 South Carolina Gamecocks by 50, the No. 23 Florida State Seminoles by 30, and they knocked off Nick Saban and the top-ranked Alabama Crimson Tide in the SEC Championship game, 31-20.

-In the BCS National Championship game, Florida knocked off the Oklahoma Sooners, who were led by 2008 Heisman winner Sam Bradford, to cap their fabled season with a national title.
+In the BCS National Championship game, Florida rolled the Oklahoma Sooners, who were led by 2008 Heisman winner Sam Bradford, to cap their fabled season with a national title.

 The Gators racked up 480 yards of offense, and Tebow was named the Offensive Player of the Game.

-Tebow kept his promise, and the Florida Gators, led by head coach Urban Meyer, brought home the program’s third national championship and second in three seasons.
+The Heisman Trophy winner kept his promise, and the Florida Gators, led by head coach Urban Meyer, brought home the program's third national championship, and its second in three seasons.

 That emotional speech has been immortalized on a plaque outside of the Florida football complex as a testament to one of the greatest teams to ever play in The Swamp.

-It’s one thing to talk a big game, but backing it up makes good players great.
+It's one thing to talk a big game, but backing it up makes good players great ones.

-Even now with the MLB’s New York Mets or the NFL's Jacksonville Jaguars, Tim Tebow was still considered one of the greatest leaders of all time in sports, and this memorable season, and unforgettable speech, was his crowning moment.
+Even now with the MLB’s New York Mets or the NFL's Jacksonville Jaguars, Tim Tebow was still considered one of the greatest leaders of all time in sports.
+But this memorable season and unforgettable speech was his crowning moment.